 What is an SPDA annuity?

 A single premium deferred annuity, or SPDA, is a type of investment that can provide financial security in retirement.
-With an SPDA, you make a one-time payment into the annuity, and the money is then invested for a period of time before it begins to pay out.
+With an SPDA, you make a one-time payment into the annuity, which is then invested before it pays out.

 What is the difference between an income annuity and a deferred annuity?